Today, I’m sharing an easy DIY Cane Nightstand using a table from Target, spray paint, and cane webbing! This is definitely a beginner-friendly DIY!

 My biggest advice for spray painting is to do really, really light coats.
 If it takes you 3 coats, fine.
 Trying to do it all in one coat will lead to drips 100% of the time.

-I used a 14″ gold ring to trace a circle on the cane.
-I used just a sharpie to trace the circle and cut it out with regular ol’ scissors.
+I used a 14″ gold ring to trace a circle on the cane (like the ones I’ve used for hoop wreaths like this).
+I used just a Sharpie to trace the circle and cut it out with regular ol’ scissors.

 First, we tried using wallpaper adhesive.
 But, it wasn’t strong enough to hold the cane in place.

-Step 6: Apply the splining to the cane nightstand
+Step 4: Apply the splining to the edge

-This last part you probably need two people for.
+This last part you probably need two people for this.

 Person one with hold the splining in place while person two will apply glue from the hot glue gun.